nenasedk/pRTJOSS/paper.md

 combining a FORTRAN back end with a Python based user interface.
 These spectra can be used as a forward model for fitting spectroscopic data using Monte Carlo techniques, commonly referred to as an atmospheric retrieval [@madu2009].
 The retrieval module of pRT combines fast pRT with the `MultiNest` [@feroz2008; @feroz2009; @feroz2013; @buchner2014] and `Ultranest` [@buchner2014; @buchner2019] nested sampling codes, allowing for fast atmospheric retrievals on a large range of different types of exoplanet data.
+Both samplers also offer MPI implementations, allowing for easy parallelisation across a large cluster.

 # Statement of need